Jacqui Hurley: Television

 Hurley initially spent some time as an intern with CBS Television in Mississippi, United States.
 She also worked in local radio before joining RTÉ in 2006.
 She was only supposed to stay with CBS for eight months but she remained for a year, developing her love of sports broadcasting.

 Hurley's RTÉ television work includes reports for the sports magazine OB Sport, a Friday preview slot on the daytime chat show Seoige, the weekly "60 Sixty" segment on the League of Ireland magazine programme Monday Night Soccer aired on RTÉ Two, where she questions a different footballer each week for sixty seconds.

 Hurley has presented the sports quiz show Know The Score on RTÉ since November 2016.

 On 22 January 2023, RTÉ announced that Hurley would be the new presenter of The Sunday Game highlights show, succeeding Des Cahill.

 Radio

-Hurley started working for Limerick's Live 95fm in Limerick after her time in college, where she covered Munster's 2006 Heineken Cup win for the station.
-On 18 October 2018 while speaking on Limericks Live 95 FM, Joe Nash asked Des Cahill how Jacqui Hurley was getting on.
-Joe Nash made reference to the fact Jacqui Hurley has a soft spot for Limerick.
-Joe Nash is owner/presenter of Limericks Live 95FM, the station where Jacqui Hurley worked in the early 2000s.
+Hurley started working for Live 95fm in Limerick after her time in college, where she covered Munster's 2006 Heineken Cup win for the station.

 She often appeared on The Colm & Jim-Jim Breakfast Show on RTÉ 2fm where her sports blog was a regular feature.

 In early 2009, Hurley took over as the co-presenter of Sunday Sport alongside Con Murphy on RTÉ Radio 1.
 In doing so she made history as the first ever female presenter in the 40-year history of Sunday Sport at the age of 25.
 In January 2023, she announced that she would be leaving the show after 14 years to focus on other TV work commitments and spending time with her family.